kkunan/mobile-ui-testing-study/README.md

-# mobile-ui-testing-study
+# Mobile UI Testing Study

-This is my dedicated repository for study about the UI testing in mobile development
+This is my dedicated repository for study about the UI testing in mobile development.